imwally/nil/content/openbsd-4-dollar-server.md

 # Edits

-*Tue Aug 25 17:45:19 EDT 2026: In the curl request I originally wrote arm64 when I meant amd64.
+* Tue Aug 25 17:45:19 EDT 2026: In the curl request I
+originally wrote arm64 when I meant amd64.
 This has been fixed.
-Huge shoutout to [Ben](https://bensinclair.com) for catching this!*
+Huge shoutout to [Ben](https://bensinclair.com) for catching this!

+* Wed Sep 2 21:41:41 EDT 2026: Removed mentions of and links to a resource that is not the best.
+Just read as many man pages as you can to learn more about OpenBSD or refer to [https://www.openbsd.org](https://www.openbsd.org).